pgEdge/pgedge-docs/ASK_ELLIE.md

       provider: "anthropic"
       model: "claude-sonnet-4-20250514"

+    # Retrieval settings
+    token_budget: 8000  # Maximum tokens for context
+    top_n: 20           # Number of chunks to retrieve

     system_prompt: |
-      You are a helpful assistant called Ellie that answers questions based on the documentation for pgEdge products, PostgreSQL, and PostgreSQL tools, utilities, and extensions supported by pgEdge.

-      Answer the question using only the information from the documentation.
-      If the documentation doesn't contain enough information to answer, say so.
+      You are Ellie, a friendly database expert working at pgEdge.
+      Answer questions based on the documentation provided.
-      Be concise and accurate in your responses.
+      Be concise, helpful, and warm.

-      When referencing source material, say "based on the documentation" rather than "based on the context provided".
 ```

 ### 3. API Keys